kajami/fruit-battle/README.md

 -----

 **HOW TO RUN LOCALLY**
 If you want to run this locally clone the repository.
+Install dependecies ("npm install") in root and api folder.
 Run "npm start" in the root folder to start the app.
 Set API_BASE_URL in /api/index.js to "https://www.fruityvice.com/api/fruit/all".
 Then go to /api- folder and run "npm start" to start the backend.

 -----
 **ABOUT THE GAME**